ATA disk write cache setting consideration

 Strange enough, due to some firmware bug we had a seagate sas hdd (!!) which ignored the sync_cache command when the write cache was enabled, and thus it served around 1K random writes.
 Of course a hdd cannot achieve that performance, that was a bug.
 So I trust only drives/ssds only after they have passed my zfsziltest.

-#6 Updated by Richard Kojedzinszky almost 3 years ago
+#6 Updated by Richard Kojedzinszky about 3 years ago

 So what is the final decision regarding this feature request?
 By the way with freebsd/freenas defaults, write caches are enabled for drives, and in that case nothing would change.
 The only change would be when the write cache is disabled, and that time the cache flush commands would be skipped.
 Again to say the linux kernel has been working this way for years.

-#7 Updated by Kris Moore almost 3 years ago
+#7 Updated by Kris Moore about 3 years ago

 - Status changed from Screened to Closed: Third party to resolve